epiphany-platform/central-build-system/CBS_HOWTO.md

 Virtual network gateway: Use this virtual network's gateway
 ```

-In the AKS VNET  peering you have to set below setting:
+In the peering section of thr VNET where your AKS cluster is installed you have to assure below setting:

 ```text
 Traffic to remote virtual network: Allow (default)